-Men’s Health physiotherapy is a specialist branch of physiotherapy that deals with male pelvic pain and pelvic organ dysfunction.
-At the Reading Men’s Health and Sporting Pelvis clinic based at Core Body Clinic we are trained both in musculoskeletal physiotherapy and Men’s health physiotherapy combining a unique skill set to comprehensively assess and diagnose problems affecting the pelvis.
+Pelvic Floor Physiotherapy and Men’s Health physiotherapy is a specialist branch of physiotherapy that deals with male pelvic pain (chronic prostatitis) and pelvic organ dysfunction.
+At Core Body Clinic we are trained both in musculoskeletal physiotherapy, chronic pelvic pain therapy and men’s health physiotherapy combining a unique skill set to comprehensively assess and diagnose problems affecting the pelvis.

 - Prostate cancer

 - The male pelvic floor (yes gentleman, we have one!)

 - Erectile dysfunction

 - Pain in Perinium like Pudendal Neuralgia (between the testicles and rectum)

 - Urinary and/or faecal incontinence